DrFate09/qidi_plus4_klipper/README.md

 **ALSO NOTE: YOUR OEM SCREEN WILL NOT WORK AFTER FOLLOWING THESE STEPS**

-You could move to a KlipperScreen setup to get a functioning screen.
+You can opt to replace the screen and move to a KlipperScreen setup to get a functioning display.

 ---